 Our Homeschooling Provider

 We chose the School of Tomorrow primarily because of its Christian curriculum.
-They are also among the cheapest, which with our limited budget, is a very important consideration.
-We would like to be able to set aside some money for special training for our kids on areas that they excel in and not just spend on regular school.
+They are also among the cheapest, which with our budget, is a very important consideration.
+We would like to be able to set aside some money for special training for our kids.

-While we have heard reviews that the curriculum of SOT is not very good, it is also used in Bacolod Christian schools and by missionaries that we know so we felt that we are on the right track.
+We have heard reviews that the curriculum of SOT is not very good.
+But it is okay for our purpose.
+It’s also used in Bacolod Christian schools and by missionaries that we know.
+So we are confident that we are on the right track.

 For our first year, we paid about P24,000 for Level 1.
 For Level 2, it was down to approximately P7,500 and now on the third year, we paid almost P11,000–still, homeschooling in Bacolod is so much cheaper than sending our child to a private school.
 Plus, we don’t have expenses related to school, such as uniforms, shoes, bags, allowance, and peer pressure (which can be more expensive).